Can I part exchange a car that’s still on finance?

-The short answer is yes, you can.
-It’s not quite as straightforward as part-exchanging a car that you own outright.
-But there are systems in place to let you switch into a different car, even if you haven’t reached the end of your personal contract purchase (PCP) or hire purchase (HP) agreement.
-Our handy guide below is here to help so you can decide which route is best for your situation.
-Let’s get started.
+The short answer is yes, you can part exchange a car on finance.
+It’s not quite as straightforward as part exchanging a car that you own outright, but there are systems in place to let you switch to a different car, even if you haven’t reached the end of your Personal Contract Purchase (PCP) or Hire Purchase (HP) agreement.

-How do I part exchange a financed car?
+How do I part exchange a car on finance?

-The prospect of part-exchanging a financed car might at first seem intimidating, because you don’t fully own the vehicle yet, but it’s actually not that difficult.
+The prospect of part exchanging a financed car might seem intimidating at first because you don’t fully own the vehicle, but it’s actually not that difficult.
 To kick things off, you should do the following:

-2. Ask them for asettlement figure.
-The settlement figure is simply the money you must pay to clear off the loan in full.
-This includes the remaining scheduled payments and the interest, as well as potential administration fees.
-There should not be any early repayment fees, but there may be up to 30 days interest to cover the costs and you may also be due an interest rebate.
-If you are on a HP agreement, you can hand the car back and end the agreement once you’ve paid 50% of the total agreement value.
+Ask them for a settlement figure.
+The settlement figure is simply the money you must pay to clear off the loan in full, which includes the remaining scheduled payments and the interest, as well as potential administration fees.
+There shouldn't be any early repayment fees, but there may be up to 30 days interest to cover the costs and you may also be due an interest rebate.
+If you're on an HP agreement, you can hand the car back and end the agreement once you’ve paid 50% of the total agreement value.
 This may be better for you, rather than part exchanging.

-3. Once you have received the settlement figure, next, you should ask the company or dealership you’re attempting to part-exchange with to give you their valuation of the car.
-This will tell you how much money they will offer you for your financed car, as part of the package for the new vehicle you’ve been eyeing up.
+Once you have received the settlement figure, you should ask the company or dealership you’re attempting to part exchange with to give you their valuation of the car.
+This will tell you how much money it will offer you for your financed car, as part of the package for the new vehicle you’ve been eyeing.
 Don’t jump at the first offer though, as there may be other companies out there offering a better price.
-An easy and smart option is to check cinch – we offer a part-exchange service for financed cars.
+One option is to check cinch – we offer a part exchange service for financed cars.

 What if I am in positive equity?